snehilvj/dmc-docs/docs/dashprops/functions-as-props.md

 1. State the function name.
 2. Mention it’s for Dash Mantine Components.
 3. Ask it to assign the function to dmcfuncs.functionName.
-4. Provide the Python logic.
+4. Provide the Python logic (or natural language)
 5. Always include this global header:
     ```
     var dmcfuncs = window.dashMantineFunctions = window.dashMantineFunctions || {};